systemd/systemd/docs/FILE_DESCRIPTOR_STORE.md

 uploaded an fd that the new version doesn't recognize anymore it's good idea to close it both in the service and in the fdstore.

-Note that storing a duplicate of an fd in the fdstore means the fd remains pinned even if the service closes it.
+Note that storing a duplicate of an fd in the fdstore means the resource pinned by the fd remains pinned even if the service closes its duplicate of the fd.
 This in particular means that peers on a connection socket uploaded this way will not receive an automatic `POLLHUP` event anymore if the service code issues `close()` on the socket.
 It must accompany it with an `FDSTOREREMOVE=1` notification to the service manager, so that the fd is comprehensively closed.

 # Access Control